tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 # 20100 02000 11000 11112 0x200 10001 01120 01000 00022
 ```

 In addition, the challenge also includes a cipher text to decrypt.
-I reversed the decryption function and recovered the plain text.
+I reversed the verification function and recovered the plain text.
 Here is the script for that:

 ```python
 from pwn import *